hdShang/arxiv-daily/docs/cs-RO/2025-06-18/papers/250615450v1-surfaav-design-and-implementation-of-a-novel-multimodal-surfing-aqua.md

 ---
 layout: default
-title: SurfAAV: Design and Implementation of a Novel Multimodal Surfing Aquatic-Aerial Vehicle
+title: "SurfAAV: Design and Implementation of a Novel Multimodal Surfing Aquatic-Aerial Vehicle"
 ---

 # SurfAAV: Design and Implementation of a Novel Multimodal Surfing Aquatic-Aerial Vehicle